Byont-Ventures/hackathon/Workshop-Preparation.md

 2. Paste the following link => `ipfs://bafybeiapyyq2r2jb43qdyq3tzfyiqjxlamzlaa4xm7tfty4nzb6ol5e3sq`
 3. Choose "gateway" (not "local node")
 4. If all went well, you should now be viewing the image of a [Bored Ape NFT](https://opensea.io/assets/ethereum/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d/2369)

+## 1.5 Brave browser alternative for IPFS

+If you do not wish to install Brave, you can still view IPFS files [here](https://ipfsbrowser.com/)

+1. Paste the IPFS hash (So without the "ipfs://" part) into the input field => `bafybeiapyyq2r2jb43qdyq3tzfyiqjxlamzlaa4xm7tfty4nzb6ol5e3sq`
+2. Click `Open raw file`
+3. If all went well, you should now be viewing the image of a [Bored Ape NFT](https://opensea.io/assets/ethereum/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d/2369)

 ## 2. Get a test crypto wallet